Tell-It-Slant-2022-Square-Web-Graphics

 Facilitators will lead participants in a series of generative writing exercises using personal family and ancestral history as creative inspiration and content.
 Participants will leave the workshop with at least two writing sketches and other writing resources to continue developing their ideas and creatively archiving their own family histories.

-Featuring .chisaraokwu. and Tamara J. Madison.
+Featuring .CHISARAOKWI. and Tamara J. Madison.

-6:30-8pm [Virtual] — Telling our Medical Stories Slant
+6:30-8pm [Virtual] — Telling our Medical Stories Slant [SOLD OUT!]

 In this workshop, participants will learn how to translate their personal stories of illness and disability into poetry, something Dickinson herself practiced, and something that’s employed by practitioners of Narrative/Poetic Medicine.